Christianity in Mauritania

+Christianity is a small minority religion in Mauritania (about 1%).

+In 2020, the estimated Christian population amount was only 0.23% of the population.
+There are between 10,000 and 11,000 Christians in Mauritania in 2023, mostly foreign expatriates.

-Christianity is a small minority in Mauritania.
-All of the roughly 4,500 Catholics in Mauritania are within the country's only diocese, the Diocese of Nouakchott.
+All of the roughly 4,000 Catholics in Mauritania are within the country's only diocese, the Diocese of Nouakchott.
+In 2020, there were 11 priests and 34 nuns serving 5 parishes.

 There are several expatriate African churches in Mauritania, though there are no more than 200 Protestants in the country, including foreigners.

-In spite of a strict law against evangelization, the Mauritanian Christian community is growing and there estimated to be 400–1,000 ethnic Mauritanian Christians.
-For a period of eight months the Miracle Channel, a Norwegian/Swedish christian channel, broadcast clandestine Christian gatherings in the Mauritanian desert containing over 160 people.
+In spite of a strict law against evangelism the Mauritanian Christian community has allegedly grown and there were estimated to be 400-1,000 ethnic Mauritanian Christians in 2010.
+For a short period of eight months the Miracle Channel, a Norwegian/Swedish Christian channel, broadcast clandestine Christian gatherings in the Mauritanian desert containing over 160 people.

+On 7 April 2025, a mob protested against the existence of Mauritanian Christians in Sélibaby.
+They also desecrated the grave of a Mauritanian convert from Islam to Christianity, and exhumed his body.

 Issues

 The distribution of Christian literature and the evangelizing of non-Muslims are prohibited by law.
-Bibles are rarely printed or distributed.
+Bibles are rarely printed or distributed and are difficult to bring into the country.

+In 2023, the country was ranked as the 20th worst place in the world to be a Christian by Open Doors.